Linden Ashby

-Clarence Linden Garnett Ashby III (born May 23, 1960) is an American actor and director.
+Clarence Linden Garnett Ashby III (born May 23, 1960) is an American actor.
 On television, he portrayed Brett Cooper on the final two seasons of the Fox soap opera Melrose Place (1997–1999) and Sheriff Noah Stilinski on all six seasons of the MTV supernatural drama Teen Wolf (2011–2017).
 He is also known for portraying Johnny Cage in the 1995 film Mortal Kombat, an adaptation of the video game franchise of the same name.

 Early life

 Ashby was born in Atlantic Beach, Florida, the son of Eleanor (Johnson), a civic organizer, and Clarence Linden Garnett Ashby Jr., a pharmaceuticals manufacturer.
 Ashby graduated from The Bolles School, a private school located in Jacksonville, Florida.
 He attended Fort Lewis College in Durango, Colorado, but dropped out his junior year to pursue an acting career.
 Ashby studied acting at Neighborhood Playhouse in New York City.